Skip to main content

 By Stephen C. Schultz

-“Mom!...Mom!...Mom!”, she exclaimed as she burst in the room.
-Rough around the edges and worn from age, the door stuck for just a moment when she turned the knob and hit it with her shoulder at the same time.
-With an unbridled motion, she was through the door.
-The glass pane rattled and the faux wood blinds swayed back and forth as she caught the inside edge with a left handed back-swing and sent the door whistling to its closed position.
+“Mom!...
+Mom!...
+Mom!” she exclaimed as she burst into the room.
+The rough, worn door—weathered by age—stuck for just a moment as she turned the knob and simultaneously shoved it with her shoulder.
+With a single, unrestrained motion, she was through.
+The glass pane rattled, and the faux wood blinds swayed back and forth as she caught the edge of the door with a left-handed backswing, sending it whistling shut behind her.

-Past the old wood stove and into the kitchen, she kept yelling, “Mom!...Mom!”.
+Past the old wood stove and into the kitchen, she kept calling, “Mom!...
+Mom!”

-“What is it hon?
+“What is it, hon?
 What’s the matter?”

 “It was so cool!
-We sang Over the Rainbow and Puff The Magic Dragon with them!”
+We sang Over the Rainbow and Puff the Magic Dragon with them!”

 “We even painted their nails!
-It was so fun…but so sad.
+It was so fun… but so sad.
 They were so happy to see us.
-One lady even played the ukulele…she was so talented!”
+One lady even played the ukulele—she was so talented!”

 Comments